Canada Seeks Skilled Workers From Ghana, Others, Outlines Eligibility Requirements

 At the time of writing this report, the post had generated more than 900 likes and over 200 comments.

-The Facebook post announcing jobs for French speakers is below:
+The Facebook post announcing jobs in Canada for French-speaking foreign nationals is below:

 Source: UGC